 Our revenue will be adversely impacted if consumers enroll in Medicare or individual and family health insurance plans that reduce our average commission revenue per member.
-Due in part to health care reform, some health insurance carriers have exited or reduced individual and family health insurance selling efforts in certain markets, leading to changes in the health insurance carrier composition of our commission revenue.
+Due in part to health care reform, major health insurance carriers and other health insurance carriers have exited or reduced individual and family health insurance selling efforts in a large number of states, leading to changes in the health insurance carrier composition of our commission revenue.
 Since our commission rates vary by carrier, a shift in the mix of products selected by our new members will have an impact on our average commission revenue per member.
-Some health insurance carriers, including large national health insurance carriers, have recently reduced or eliminated our commission rates for individual and family health insurance products because they no longer want us to sell them.
-As a result, we may elect not to offer those carriers' individual and family health insurance products for sale on our website.
+We do not plan to offer carriers' individual and family health insurance products for sale on our website if we do not receive commissions for the sale of those plans.
 Any reduction in the supply of the individual and family health insurance offered on our website may adversely impact demand for the individual and family health insurance we sell, and if individuals and families do not purchase health insurance through us as a result of these circumstances, our business, operating results and financial condition would be harmed.
-While health insurance carriers that have reduced or eliminated individual and family health insurance commissions for individual and family health insurance that we sell during the upcoming open enrollment period, if they do not do so or if they do not increase our commission rates to prereduction levels, our business, operating results and financial condition would be harmed.
+Recently, given the significant losses that carriers have sustained in connection with their sale of individual and family health insurance, several health insurance carriers with which we have a relationship, including large national health insurance carriers, made changes to the commissions they pay us, including reducing or eliminating our commissions for individual and family health insurance enrollments outside of the open enrollment period, reducing or eliminating our commissions for individual and family health insurance plans sold during the current open enrollment period and/or reducing our 2017 renewal commissions for individual and family health insurance plans we previously sold in prior years.
+As a result, we expect to see a meaningful reduction in our average commission rates for plans sold during the current open enrollment period compared to the last open enrollment period and for our aggregate individual and family health insurance plan membership in 2017 compared to 2016.
+While we do expect to see premium inflation offsetting some of the negative impact of lower commission rates, given that some of the carriers pay us based on percentage of premiums, the exact impact of these rate changes on our commission revenue will largely depend on the mix of individual and family health insurance products that we sell during the current open enrollment period as well as the mix of active individual and family health insurance plans held by our individual and family health insurance membership in 2017 and in future years, Additionally, to the extent an increase in the health insurance premiums consumers pay for the individual and family health insurance reduces demand for the individual and family health insurance that we sell or there is an overall deterioration in the commissions that we receive for plans that we sell in the current open enrollment period compared to the last open enrollment period, our business, operating results and financial conditions would be harmed.

 In addition, we are required to display or provide access to all qualified health insurance plans available through the FFM in our individual and family health insurance shopping process regardless of whether we receive commissions for the sale of those plans.
-If consumers choose health insurance products for which we receive lower or
+If consumers choose health insurance products for which we receive lower or no commissions, our commission revenue per member could decline and our business, operating results and financial condition would be harmed.